Actaea pachypoda

 Actaea pachypoda, the white baneberry or doll's-eyes, is a species of flowering plant in the genus Actaea, of the family Ranunculaceae.

 The plant is native to eastern North America, in eastern Canada, and the Midwestern and Eastern United States.
-It prefers clay to coarse loamy upland soils, and is found in hardwood and mixed forest stands.
+It requires organically rich, humusy soil with excellent drainage, and is found in hardwood and mixed forest stands.

 Description

 This herbaceous perennial plant grows to 18–30 in or more tall.
 It has toothed, bipinnate compound leaves up to 40 cm long and 30 cm broad.